Al Hurricane: "La Prision de Santa Fe" and "Bandido" (1980s–1990s)

 During Selena's concert in the early 1980s at The Far West, which Bennie Sanchez promoted, Selena met Al Hurricane and heard him perform his song "Sentimiento".
 She went on to perform a cover, called "Sentimientos", on her Alpha LP.

 After the New Mexico State Penitentiary riot, in 1980, Al Hurricane wrote a song that was "strictly narrative, not a subjective account or soapbox.
 The song does not attempt to assign blame."
 The song was called "(El Corrido De) La Prison De Santa Fe" it is the lead song on an album titled, La Prision de Santa Fe.

 A few of Bennie Sanchez's kids, Al Hurricane, Tiny Morrie, and Baby Gaby, got together to do a tribute album for her.
 It was similar in concept as Al and Morrie's previous mother related album, but it was a bit more ambitious than their previous effort.
 Madrecita, Te Debo Tanto also had performances by Lorenzo Antonio and Gloria Pohl, the wife of Tiny Morrie, the mother of Lorenzo Antonio.

 After these two projects, Al Hurricane became the lead singer in the supergroup Bandido.
-The band released four albums during the 1980s.
+The band released three albums during the 1980s.
 The group saw success on New Mexico radio, in Chicago, along the west coast, and internationally in Germany, Venezuela, and Spain.

 The 80s also saw the release of another collaborative effort, this time it was a collaborative compilation with Morrie and Jr., entitled 15 Exitos Rancheros.
-The album was a hit within Albuquerque, and got plenty of airtime on Radio Lobo.

 After three Bandido releases, two collaborative family LPs, and a compilation album called Exitos De Al Hurricane.
 Al Hurricane released his next solo album The Return of Al Hurricane "EL" Godfather.